junxit/us-congress-bills-116/bill.md

 ## § 7.
 Designation of the Fox Mountain Potential Wilderness

 - **(a)** *Designation* In furtherance of the purposes of the Wilderness Act (16 U.S.C.
-1131 et seq.), certain land in the Los Padres National Forest comprising approximately 41,837 acres, as generally depicted on the map entitled “Fox Mountain Potential Wilderness Area” and dated March 29, 2019, is designated as the Fox Mountain Potential Wilderness Area.
+1131 et seq.), certain land in the Los Padres National Forest comprising approximately 41,082 acres, as generally depicted on the map entitled “Fox Mountain Potential Wilderness Area” and dated November 14, 2019, is designated as the Fox Mountain Potential Wilderness Area.
 - **(b)** *Map and legal description*
   - **(1)** *In general* As soon as practicable after the date of enactment of this Act, the Secretary of Agriculture shall file a map and a legal description of the Fox Mountain Potential Wilderness Area (referred to in this section as the “potential wilderness area”) with—
     - **(A)** the Committee on Energy and Natural Resources of the Senate; and